 4 Questions you must answer before choosing your building software

 Achieving success in a construction project depends on several factors such as the size of the project, commitment to the time plan, budget and client’s satisfaction.
 It is difficult to fulfill all parties’ needs in a complex process like this, but modern technology is putting all its effort to solve this obstacle by offering newly developed construction operating systems.
-Now many software solutions can track budget, schedule and even remotely monitor the labor workflow on site.
-The question left is which one of the multitude of software solutions is right for you?
-Furthermore, how to use it effectively?
+Many building software solutions can track budget, schedule and even remotely monitor the labor workflow on site.
+The question left is which one of the multitudes of software solutions is the right one for you?
+Furthermore, how do you use it effectively?

-- How much is the initial cost of buying the software?
-And how much this software will save you in turn?
+- How much is the initial cost of purchase and how much will it save you in turn?

 Simply by answering these questions, you will write your own checklist of demands and potentials.
 Afterwards, you can split the project into two major phases the construction phase, and the maintenance phase to choose the suitable software for each one of them.
 The best choice for you is to use a software that is compatible with the both stages such as PlanRadar.
 Switching between multiple software increases the chance of losing important documents, forgetting important dates or duplicate work.
 Find in this article the software demands for each phase and your basic requirements to have a successful construction project management program.